 Use stunning media to better represent certain information

-Content that uses high-quality visuals is more appealing and more effective in getting people’s attention than simple text.
+Content posted on great blog design and that uses high-quality visuals is more appealing and more effective in getting people’s attention than simple text.
 We are visual beings drawn to beautiful imagery.

 Our brains process information better when presented in pictures and words, and visuals help us understand, learn and remember things quicker.